 Was the Mulu Pinnacles hike worth it?

 Whether or not the view of the Pinnacles is worth it depends on how difficult the hike was for you!
 Honestly, for moderately fit me, the hike was very, very, very challenging.
-I’d love more time to enjoy the view, but we were only allowed a maximum of 60mins.
+I’d love more time to enjoy the views, but we were only allowed a maximum of 60 mins.
 So personally, while hike was worth experiencing, the pay-off was not very high.
 Nonetheless, I do feel a strong sense of achievement for conquering the Mulu Pinnacles.
-This was one of my toughest physical challenge yet, and I’m really proud of myself for persevering (and not crying) through the pain.
+This was one of my toughest physical challenges yet, and I’m really proud of myself for persevering (and not crying) through the pain.

 Will I do this hike again?
 Probably not.
 However, I absolutely loved Mulu National Park and I want to come back to explore other trails.

 Be warned: The Mulu Pinnacles is not for the faint-hearted; not for anyone with a paralyzing fear of heights; and not for first-time hikers.
 Some people may even say the Mulu Pinnacles is not for amateurs.
 I disagree.
 Many amateur hikers have summited the viewpoint before.
 This adventure is as much a mental challenge as it is physical.
 I think anyone who is moderately fit and has a strong determination stand a good chance of conquering the Mulu Pinnacles.
 Though I do recommend amateur hikers to train first!

 I’m not gonna sugar coat it, the Mulu Pinnacles is a quite a risky climb especially at the danger zone.
 When I was climbing up and down between ladders and rocks, all I could think was – one misstep; I fall into the rocks at the wrong angle, I may be a goner.